 - Aesthetics are paramount (unless the dental lab can apply the right stains, fire it correctly, and polish it without making it look gray or shiny and without using a glaze)

 The type of dental crown material that’s right for your patient will depend on a variety of factors, from aesthetics to individual needs and crown location.
 But when it comes to improving patient experience, increasing production, and optimizing your practice’s efficiency, there’s only one logical choice: going digital.

 That’s where Dandy comes in.
-Our digital lab provides quality prosthetics based on custom scans that can only be achieved in an intraoral scanner.
-Get started with digital dentistry and make the switch that can take your practice to the next level.
+Our digital dental lab provides quality prosthetics based on custom scans that can only be achieved in an intraoral scanner.
+Get started with Dandy as your next crown and bridge lab.
 We start you off with a free intraoral scanner, then provide you with training and guidance every step of the way.

 Ready to get started with digital dentistry?
-Meet Dandy today.
+Get in touch!